JIAQING-XIE/IAML-Assignments/IAML_CW1/Readme.md

 # IAML 2020 - INFR10069 (Level 10) Assignment 1
 This is the repository for explaining Assignment 1 for IAML 2020.
+(65/80) The losed point is due to runnning environment conflicts and two small explanations.
+So be careful that you are using the scikit-learn==0.19.1
 ## Question 1
 1(a)  You can have the description of the data by dataframe **A**.describe().
 Firstly you should load data with pd.read_csv or pd.read_table.
 Needed packages: ```python numpy, pandas```